Barrow will be competing in the Football League in the season 2020-21 after 48 years of Non-League football.

 The promotion playoffs must finish by the end of July, meaning that we should see our fellow football bettors accruing around the first games taking place around July 18.
 Traditional bookies and betting sites are going to be flooded with football bets and as social distancing measures are set to remain in effect throughout summer, rabid fans unfortunately won’t even be allowed in the stadiums.

-Furthermore, the teams taking part in the promotion play-offs will have to pay for the testing of all the players and staff, something which should cost somewhere in the ballpark of £100,000.
+Furthermore, the teams taking part in the promotion play-offs will have to pay for the coronavirus testing of all the players and staff, something which should cost somewhere in the ballpark of £100,000.